STF1998/Desk20/report/conclusion.md

 #### About page

 - Pop-ups for people to learn about ASAQUA rather than bombarding users with all the information at once.
-- Option to donate directly to Asaqua.
+- Option to donate directly to ASAQUA.

 #### General development

 - Different browser opitimisation.
 - Optimise the web page to be effective on web and mobile browsers.
-- Possible tool that could be converted into a PWA (progressive web application) to be effective on mobiles as well as desktop browsers.
+- Tool that could be converted into a PWA (progressive web application) to be effective on mobiles as well as desktop browsers.

 ### Evaluation